What are Company/Corporate Deposits?

-Company Deposits are simply nothing but fixed deposits in companies that earn a fixed rate of return over a period of time.
-Company deposits are really down-to-earth products.
-The influential advantage of the company deposits is its plain simplicity.
-Company deposit is understood even by the most novices among the investors community.
+Company/Corporate Deposits are simply nothing but fixed deposits in companies that earn a fixed rate of return over a while.

-Have you ever wondered the logic behind why pure vanilla flavored ice cream sells more than any other flavor?
-Similar logic is just as true when it comes to the company deposits vis-a-vis many other modern investment options.
+Have you ever wondered the logic behind why pure vanilla- flavored ice cream sells more than any other flavor?
+Similar logic is just as true when it comes to the company/corporate deposits vis-a-vis many other modern investment options.

-With the meltdown of NBFCs almost a decade ago, company deposit market had a major slow down, but volumes still remain significant and there are loyal investors who prefer company deposits to other investment products.
+With the meltdown of Non Banking Finance Companies (NBFCs) almost a decade ago, the company/corporate deposit market had a major slow down, but volumes remain significant and some loyal investors prefer company/corporate fixed deposits to other investment products.

 - Assured return.